KEP-2570: Memory QoS

 Rollout, Upgrade and Rollback Planning

-memoryThrottlingFactor(float, default 0.9): Controls memory.high calculationmemoryReservationPolicy(enum, defaultNone): Controls whether memory.min is set
+memoryThrottlingFactor(float, default 0.9): Controls memory.high calculationmemoryReservationPolicy(enum, defaultNone): Controls whether memory protection is applied.
+Set toTieredReservationto enable memory.min for Guaranteed and memory.low for Burstable workloads.

 It doesn’t require any special opt-in by the user in their PodSpec.
-The kubelet will reconcile memory.min/memory.high with related cgroups depending on whether the feature gate is enabled and the configuration values.
+The kubelet reconciles memory.min/memory.low/memory.high with related cgroups depending on whether the feature gate is enabled and the configuration values.

 How can a rollout or rollback fail?
 Can it impact already running workloads?